 We have never been in this moment before.
 If we can just be present, we can appreciate wonders that are happening around us all the time.
 A breeze flowing, a gaze, meeting someone, a hug, looking or perhaps stopping and smelling a flower.

-There are seven attitudinal foundations of MINDFULNESS described by Jon Kabat-Zinn as the “major pillars of mindfulness practice”.
+There are Seven attitudinal foundations of MINDFULNESS described by Jon Kabat-Zinn as the “major pillars of mindfulness practice”.

 In the beginner’s mind there are many possibilities, in the experts’ mind there are few.
+Suzuki Roshi

 About the Author of Quote: Shunryu Suzuki (鈴木 俊隆 Suzuki Shunryū, dharma name Shōgaku Shunryū 祥岳俊隆, often called Suzuki Roshi; May 18, 1904 – December 4, 1971) was a Sōtō Zen monk and teacher who helped popularize Zen Buddhism in the United States, and is renowned for founding the first Zen Buddhist monastery outside Asia.